Christopher Heydon

-Sir Christopher Heydon (14 August 1561 – 1 January 1623) was an English soldier, Member of Parliament, and writer on astrology.
+Sir Christopher Heydon (14 August 1561 – 1 January 1623) was an English soldier, politician, and writer on astrology, who was a Member of Parliament for Norfolk from 1588 to 1589.
 He quarrelled with his family over its estates in Norfolk.

 Background

 Born in Surrey, Heydon was the eldest son of Sir William Heydon (1540–1594) of Baconsthorpe, Norfolk, and his wife Anne, daughter of Sir William Woodhouse of Hickling, Norfolk.
 The family was powerful in Norfolk affairs, owning many manors and living at Baconsthorpe Castle, a large country house in North Norfolk.

 Education

 Heydon was educated at Gresham's School, Holt and Peterhouse, Cambridge, where he knew the young Robert Devereux, 2nd Earl of Essex, and after graduating BA in 1579 travelled widely on the continent.

 Dispute with his father

 Deeply in debt, Heydon's father Sir William had mortgaged Baconsthorpe and was in need of the Queen's protection from his creditors.
 In 1590, he tried to sell much of his land, but his son challenged him, as the estates were entailed on him.
 Sir William then threatened to demolish Baconsthorpe Castle, but his son got an Order from the Privy Council, which condemned the plan as unnatural.

 The dispute dragged on for years, and when Sir William died in 1594, he left his estate to his widow, but Heydon then went to law against her.
 Lady Heydon appealed to Queen Elizabeth, and the dispute was settled on her orders by the Lord Keeper.
 Heydon was left with inherited debts of £11,000, as well as his own of over £3,000 – huge sums in the 16th century.